 “We may also get better mammary development as a result of the higher DUP and thus metabolisable protein (MP) supply.
 It is possible that the improved amino acid supply will also benefit growth, lean tissue and mammary gland development,” Jean adds.

-She says the pubertal stage is one of the most important growth stages that affects mammary gland development and subsequent function.
+She says the pubertal stage is one of the most important growth stages that affect mammary gland development and subsequent function.
 The first comes in the first 12 weeks of age, which is where most previous research has focused.
 Such research has shown every 100g of average daily gain pre-weaning is worth 200kg more milk over the first three lactations.

 Jean adds: “Investing in the optimum nutrition for the heifer has a significant effect on lifetime yield and farm profit.
-It also has a potential major impact on farm carbon footprint.
+It also has a potentially major impact on farm carbon footprint.
 It must be a priority for all dairy farmers.”